-ELEC 120: Electrical Fundamental and Alternative Energies
+ELEC 120A: Electrical and Alternative Energies Fundamentals

-Introduction to the principles, terminology, and measurements of electrical circuits, and to the generation of power by solar photovoltaic, solar thermal, wind, hydrogen cells, and electric vehicles.
-Emphasis on the fundamentals of AC/DC circuits and their common uses.
+Introduction to the principles, terminology, and measurements of electrical circuits, including the fundamentals of AC/DC circuits and their common uses.
+Includes an introduction to the generation of power by solar photovoltaic, solar thermal, wind, hydrogen cells, and electric vehicles.
 (CSU)